It is caused by problems with certain genes. The way the brain grows and works also plays a role.

 |Copyright © Nucleus Medical Media, Inc.|

-Remediation is a way of teaching that helps people with dyslexia to learn language skills.
-It uses the following concepts:
+Remediation is a way of teaching language skills.
+Some methods are:

-Compensatory strategies are ways to work-around the effects of dyslexia.
-They include:
+Compensatory strategies are ways to work-around the problems caused by dyslexia.
+Some methods are:

 - Audio taping classroom lessons, homework assignments, and texts